brianhuster/live-preview.nvim/README.md

         \ 'start': 'LivePreview', " Command to start the live preview server and open the default browser.
         \ 'stop': 'StopPreview', " Command to stop the live preview.
     \ },
+    \ 'autokill': v:false, " If true, the plugin will autokill other processes running on the same port (except for Neovim) when starting the server.
     \ 'port': 5500, " Port to run the live preview server on.
     \ 'browser': 'default', " Terminal command to open the browser for live-previewing (eg. 'firefox', 'flatpak run com.vivaldi.Vivaldi').
 By default, it will use the default browser.
     \ 'dynamic_root': v:false " If true, the plugin will set the root directory to the previewed file's directory.
 If false, the root directory will be the current working directory (`:pwd`).